 The makeover of the S.C.
 State University board of trustees is continuing.

-Three incumbent trustees did not seek re-election to their seats, the school said Monday.
-Legislators, who elect trustees, punted four S.C.
-State board members in last year’s election – including one who was running unopposed – in an effort to make over the Orangeburg school, suffering from years of severe debt, declining enrollment and leadership quarrels.
+Three incumbents have chosen not to seek their seats again, the school said Monday.
+State legislators punted four board members in last year’s trustees election -- including one who was running unopposed -- in an effort to make over the Orangeburg school suffering from years of severe debt, declining enrollment and leadership quarrels.

-By next summer, nine of the 13 members on the board of the state’s only historically black public college will be new, elected since last year.
+By the next summer, the 13-member board of the state’s only historically black college will have nine new trustees elected since last year.

 News about S.C.
-State’s board makeover came as a joint legislative committee that screens candidates for the boards of colleges and universities Monday released the names of the 84 people who had filed notices of intent to run for 58 board seats at 11 schools.
+State’s board makeover came as the Joint Legislative Committee to Screen Candidates for College and University Boards of Trustees released Monday the names of the 84 people who filed notices of intent for 58 board seats at 11 schools.